leapcode/puppet_apache/README.md

 !
 Upgrade Notices !

+ * The $ssl_cipher_suite has been evaluated from the `cert` module in the past, but is now a hardcoded default for the sake of reducing dependency to other modules.
+If you were using the `cert` module before, you should pass this parameter when declaring the apache class !

  * this module now only works with puppet 2.7 or newer

  * this module now uses parameterized classes, if you were using global